 Duration: February to July 2016 | February to July 2015 | December 2013 to June 2014

-Paul Patras, Associate Professor/Reader in the School of Informatics at the University of Edinburgh (PhD Student at IMDEA Networks from October 2007 to March 2011), and Marco Fiore, Research Associate Professor at IMDEA Networks from January 2020, are co-founders (CEO y CTO, respectively) of Net AI, a university (from University of Edinburgh) spin-out whose mission is to put mobile network management on autopilot in the cloud.
+Paul Patras, Associate Professor/Reader in the School of Informatics at the University of Edinburgh (PhD Student at IMDEA Networks from October 2007 to March 2011), and Marco Fiore, Research Associate Professor at IMDEA Networks from January 2020, are co-founders (Patras is also CEO) of Net AI, a university (from University of Edinburgh) spin-out whose mission is to put mobile network management on autopilot in the cloud.
 It is a real-time network analytics company that offers scalable artificial intelligence-based solutions to support the effective management and monetisation of 4G/5G mobile networks.

 Net AI, formed in 2020, is built over years of research at the intersection of mobile networking and deep learning, conducted at one of Europe’s leading computer science research centres.
 “Towards efficient autonomous networking in the cloud” is one of the mottos of the company, with solutions oriented to Stream Analytics, Real-time Resource Optimisation and Business Intelligence.